sagacious-solutions/raspberry-xmas-tree/README.md

 This is a repository for lighting device drivers for RGB Everywhere.
 It allows a raspberry pi to control a WS281x lighting device.
 An unlimited number of these can be deployed and controlled via the <a href="https://github.com/sagacious-solutions/rgb-everywhere-web-interface">RGB Everywhere Web Interface</a>

+# Features
+- Advanced and visually stunning animations
+- Set any device to any color you like
+- Save and easily display favorite patterns through the web interface
+- Control devices in real time and wow your pets with an ever changing rainbow
+- Dance party mode will visualize your spotify tracks into a mesmerizing dance of colors

 # Tech-Stack

 - Raspberry Pi zero 2 W